jmschnurr/cs_101/README.md

-- Fuzzymatch contains helpful functions and such for automated cleaning messy data <br />
+- Fuzzydata contains a file (fuzzymatch.py) with helpful functions and such for automated cleaning messy data <br />
 - Anything marked "assignment" is a homework assignment or project <br />